Birth is a journey, with different rhythms at different times.

 It can sometimes feel like a 'top-of-the-rollercoaster' moment.
 Depending on how YOU get on with adrenaline, you may feel suddenly frightened, or indeed excited and exhilarated.

-A mother's eyes might suddenly open widely, alert and dark, dilated pupils.
+A mother's eyes might suddenly open widely, revealing alert and dark, dilated pupils.
 They can say odd things out of the blue, for example:-

 "I want to go home"